CraftAcademyLabs/ca_course/react_bmi.md

 export default App;
 ```

 As you can see we now pass in the state of both the weight and height to the `DisplayResult` component.

-Lets go back to that component now.
+Let's go back to that component now.

-Lets add a calculate function in the `DisplayResult` component:
+Let's add a `calculate` function in the `DisplayResult` component:

 ```jsx
 import React, { Component } from 'react';